L-Lemos/portfolio-leo-lemos/README.md

 <img alt="Banner" width="100%" src="Banner.png">

-*PhD Candidate and Scientific Researcher at the Solar Energy Laboratory from the Federal University of Santa Catarina, Brazil*

 Having worked in several Brazilian and international research projects, I have developed analytic skills and attention to details, handling large sets of weather and energy production data, as well as implementing complex energy systems simulations for industrial applications and utility-scale energy production.

 Currently a PhD Candidate at the Federal University of Santa Catarina, I have authored or co-authored three scientific papers in the *Renewable Energy* journal, and also presented several works at international solar energy conferences.